Hebrews 13

 1Let brotherly love continue.
 2Be not forgetful to entertain strangers: for thereby some have entertained angels unawares.

 The first word is grace and love.
-"Let brotherly love continue" - not begin, but continue.
-This signals that love is not a starting point but a discipline, something to be maintained and nourished.
+"Let brotherly love continue" - the word continue signals that love is a discipline, something to be maintained and nourished, not allowed to fade.
 The Greek word is philadelphia, a familial, tender love within the household of faith.
-You love your brothers not as a rule, but as family.
+You love your brothers as family.

 "Be not forgetful to entertain strangers: for thereby some have entertained angels unawares."
-Hospitality is not incidental.
-It is a spiritual practice rooted in the possibility that you are entertaining more than you see.
-Abraham demonstrated this in Genesis 181 when he welcomed three visitors and discovered they were messengers from God.
+Hospitality is a spiritual practice rooted in the possibility that you are entertaining more than you see.
+Abraham demonstrated this in Genesis 18 when he welcomed three visitors and discovered they were messengers from God.
 Every stranger may be a messenger.
-Generosity opens not just a door, but your heart to divine presence.
+Generosity opens your door and your heart to divine presence.

 Hebrews 13:3Remember Them That Are in Bonds